elasticio/elasticio.github.io/content/_getting-started/quota-overview.md

 Quotas can be set per Contract, per Workspace and per Flow, depending on the requirements.
 If a quota is enabled, but not defined, a default value will be set.
 To set a quota, a user needs a corresponding Service Account.

->**Please Note**, that you can set the Workspace quota higher than Contract quota, but there is no practical sense in doing so.
+>**Please Note:** You can set the Workspace quota higher than Contract quota, but there is no practical sense in doing so.
 Workspace quota will just become redundant.

 You can see the actual resource usage on the dedicated page.
 You can also use [API calls]({{site.data.tenant.apiDocsUri}}/v2#/quota%20usages) to get this information.
 The usage is shown per Contract, per Workspace and per Flow.